 - Settling – Most heat pumps stand on a concrete slab.
 Over time, this slab can settle into the ground.
 Even an inch or two of settling can block the drainage path for ice melt and impede airflow, causing ice buildup.
 If you suspect this is your problem, contact an HVAC technician about having the unit leveled.

 Ultimately, lack of maintenance is a big part of why a heat pump freezes up.
 Prevention is often just a matter of regular upkeep.
-Annual heat pump maintenance performed by an HVAC professional can take care of the blockages and dirt buildup that are common factors in heat pump freezing.
+Annual heat pump maintenance performed by an HVAC professional or AC Repair professional can take care of the blockages and dirt buildup that are common factors in heat pump freezing.
 A technician can also check for settling and resolve the issue before it causes problems.

 If you need further helping understanding why a heat pump freezes up, or have any other HVAC-related questions, contact the professionals at Griffith Energy Services.
 We provide reliable HVAC services around Chantilly, McLean, Fairfax and the surrounding area.